Mortgage Products

 Improve your interest rate

-Refinancing should usually include a goal of moving your original mortgage loan interest rate down, especially when national economic factors are more competitive than when your original mortgage loan was issued.
+Refinancing should usually include a goal of moving your original mortgage loan interest rate down, especially in situations when national economic factors are more competitive than when your original mortgage loan was issued.
 By simply reducing the interest rate on your existing mortgage, you save money over the life of the loan in interest charges.

-A lot can change in a few months.
-That’s why it may make sense to consider refinancing even if you’ve recently closed on a mortgage.
-How long do you have to wait to refinance?
-While there is no hard and fast rule, many lenders may decline a refinance request if it’s less than six months since you closed your mortgage.
 In those cases, it may make sense to explore other lending options.
 It’s also not uncommon for people to refinance quite early in the life of their mortgage.
 After all, adjusting to a mortgage can be a learning process.
-Here are some reasons it may make sense to refinance your home multiple times.

 1. Interest rates have fallen